 Reference to select or standing committee

-174. At any time after the presentation of a bill to the Assembly, including immediately after a bill has been agreed to in principle but not after the completion of the detail stage, a Member may move that the bill be referred to a select or standing committee.
+174. At any time after the presentation of a bill to the Assembly and debate being adjourned on the order of the day, including immediately after a bill has been agreed to in principle but not after the completion of the detail stage, a Member may move that the bill be referred to a select or standing committee.
 (Amended 6 March 2008)

 Committee proceedings not noticed until reported